michaeltmeehan/agepi/ROADMAP.md

 - optional non-Euler backend after the current explicit Euler path is stable;
 - tests that preserve the transition-rate to derivative spine.

-### Milestone 6: Minimal demography layer
+### Milestone 7: Demography extensions

 Planned:

-- demography object constructor;
+- WPP integration;
-- demographic quantity lookup or interpolation;
+- demographic interpolation or projection helpers;
-- mock demography inputs that remain separate from simulation code.

-This does not currently include WPP integration, ageing, births, deaths, or migration in the implemented simulator.
+- births, deaths, ageing, migration, fertility, and mortality dynamics;
+- integration of demographic dynamics into future simulators.

+These are not part of the current deterministic SIR simulator.

-### Milestone 7: Contact matrix integration
+### Milestone 8: Contact matrix integration

 Planned:

+- socialmixr-specific adapters;
+- conmat-specific adapters;
+- contact-matrix splitting and general rebinning;
+- reciprocity correction or population balancing if explicitly needed;
-- mixing/contact object constructor;
+- optional mixing/contact object constructor.
-- contact matrix validation at the package boundary;
-- compatibility with externally prepared contact matrices.

-This does not currently include `socialmixr` or `conmat` integration.
+No `socialmixr` or `conmat` dependency is currently included.

+### Milestone 9: SEIR and additional disease structures

+Planned:

+- SEIR model support;
+- broader transition-rate validation for additional compartment structures.

+Only SIR is currently implemented.

-### Milestone 8: Stochastic simulation infrastructure
+### Milestone 10: Stochastic simulation infrastructure

 Planned: